pavliks-website/pavlik-dev.github.io/_posts/2025-06-06-survival-on-catalina.md

 If you’re feeling geeky, there’s Pale Moon, a fork of Firefox back in its Classic UI days.
 Oh and don’t forget Basilisk, same shit but with Australis UI.
 But it lags for some reason.

-Note that these browsers don’t support most of the modern web.
+Note that last two don’t support ChatGPT or even my own LegacyGPT.
 Sorry about that.
-But if your
+But stuff like Bluesky, Mastodon, DuckDuckGo, and OpenVK, these run just fine!
+Most of the web (excluding Cloudflare protected websites) still works.

 ## Programming